railsadminteam/rails_admin/docs/base-configuration.md

+RailsAdmin provides its out of the box administrative interface by inspecting your application's models and following some Rails conventions.
+For a more tailored experience, it also provides a configuration DSL which allows you to customize many aspects of the interface.

+A customized configuration guide is generated at installation in `config/initializers/rails_admin.rb`

 The configuration in `app/initializer/rails_admin.rb` is executed at startup time, once.

 Rake tasks that load environment don't execute RailsAdmin initializer's block, for performance and DB migration status compatibility.